tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

   * What is data persistence?
 Why is it important?

-    **Answer:** Data persistence is the concept of storing, or "persisting," data in a reliable location such as a database.
-It is often important for failure prevention/disaster recovery in the event that an application fails, meaning that an application can pick up where it last failed due to the most recent "save" point.
+    **Answer:** Data persistence is the concept of storing, or "persisting," data in a reliable location, such as a database.
+It is often used for failure prevention/disaster recovery if an application fails, allowing an application to pick up where it last failed, thanks to the most recent "save" point.
 In today's trading framework, it also allows us to offload some of the memory requirements to the database.

   * What is the Streamz library?
 What benefit did it provide to our algorithmic trading application?

-    **Answer:** The Streamz library, combined with hvplot, allows streaming data visualizations for the dashboard, thereby mitigating the need to rebuild the dashboard each time.
+    **Answer:** The Streamz library, combined with hvPlot, allows streaming data visualizations for the dashboard, thereby mitigating the need to rebuild the dashboard each time.

-* Ask if any volunteers would like to add anything that has not been previously stated.
+* Ask the class if anyone would like to add anything that has not been previously discussed.

 Then, get students to reflect on what they've learned so far: